kishore-narla/bookboon-devops-interview/README.md

 # Task 4

-Write a simple Dokerfile.
+Write a simple Dockerfile.
 It needs to be running all the time after creation and prompt "Bookboon test" in logs.

 # Task 5